 This timely book is key reading for researchers and advanced students in translation and interpreting studies, anthropology, migration studies, and related areas.

 5 Translating the Self

 Siri Nergaard teaches Norwegian at the University of Florence, in Italy, and non-fiction writing at the University of South-Eastern Norway.
-In the past she has taught translation studies at the Master programme in Publishing at the University of Bologna.
-In addition to numerous articles, she is author and editor of several books on translation, mostly in Italian, and has served as editor-in-chief of the journal translation.
-A transdisciplinary journal.
+In the past she has taught translation studies at the Master Programme in Publishing at the University of Bologna, Italy.
+In addition to numerous articles, she is author and editor of several books on translation, mostly in Italian, and has served as editor-in-chief of the journal translation: a transdisciplinary journal.

 Susan Bassnett, University of Glasgow, Scotland